 Current Analysis Ground Shifting Under Mullahs After a court in Iran sentenced dissident academic Hashem Aghajari to death for challenging clerical rule, several thousand university students took to the streets in Tehran.
 They protested for about two weeks before the government threatened to crack down and declare a state of emergency.
 No one ha Ian Urbina • 4 min read

 MER Article Iran and the Middle East The external relations of the Islamic Republic of Iran are, in large measure, dependent on politics within that country, and on the slow and often interrupted process of post-revolutionary change which Iran is undergoing two decades after the fall of the Shah.
-As has been widely reported over the past Fred Halliday • 16 min read
+As has been widely reported over the Fred Halliday • 16 min read

 MER Article Nature Has No Culture In April 2000, Abbas Kiarostami received the Akira Kurosawa Lifetime Achievement Award at the San Francisco Film Festival.
 While in the United States, Kiarostami visited New York City, where the Andrea Rosen Gallery mounted the first US exhibition of Kiarostami’s photographs.
 The photographs, which Anthony Shadid, Shiva Balaghi • 6 min read